WebAssembly/spec/document/core/binary/modules.rst

 Here, :math:`\X{code}` ranges over pairs :math:`(\valtype^\ast, \expr)`.
 The meta function :math:`\concat((\local^\ast)^\ast)` concatenates all sequences :math:`\local_i^\ast` in :math:`(\local^\ast)^\ast`.
-Any code for which the length of the resulting sequence is out of bounds of the maximum size of a :ref:`vector <syntax-vec>` is malformed.
+Any code for which the length of the resulting sequence is out of bounds of the maximum size of a :ref:`list <syntax-list>` is malformed.

 .. note::
    Like with :ref:`sections <binary-section>`, the code :math:`\X{size}` is not needed for decoding, but can be used to skip functions when navigating through a binary.